nodejs/node/GOVERNANCE.md

 the nomination fails.

 There are steps a nominator can take in advance to make a nomination as frictionless as possible.
-Use the [Collaborators discussion page][] to request feedback from other Collaborators in private.
+To request feedback from other Collaborators in private, use the [Collaborators discussion page][] (which only Collaborators may view).
 A nominator may also work with the nominee to improve their contribution profile.

 Collaborators might overlook someone with valuable contributions.
 In that case,